Lease Liability in IFRS 16 Sale and Leaseback — Leases

 (a) Recognize any gain/loss as a difference between sale proceed and carrying amount of underlying asset.

-(b) Recognize lease payments as an expense on straight-line basis (or another systematic basis) over the lease term.
+(b) Recognize lease payments as an expense on Straight-Line Basis (or another systematic basis) over the lease term.

 Synopsis